 How to choose a retirement plan provider

 Considering most small business owners are incredibly busy, they should be looking for an employee retirement plan provider that will handle the entire administrative burden and make the process easy for them, Augelli said.
-That includes making sure the deferrals automatically come out of each paycheck and are properly deposited into the right investments, Augelli said.
+That includes making sure the deferrals automatically come out of each paycheck and are properly deposited into the right investments.

-Businesses should look for a retirement plan provider that offers educational tools to help employees with the daunting task of saving for their retirement, said Julia Missaggia, director of talent for the communications firm Brownstein Group.
+The best employee retirement plan providers offer educational tools to help employees with the daunting task of saving for their retirement, said Julia Missaggia, director of talent for the communications firm Brownstein Group.